siberianfox/g2wiki/g2core-Communications.md

 A **microhost** is a tiny linux system like a Beaglebone, Edison, Raspberry Pi, or NextThingCo CHIP.
 These usually talk to g2core over a direct serial UART - although they may also communicate over USB.

-As of the g2core 100 builds we recommended using [Line Mode protocol](#linemode-protocol) for host-to-board communications.
-In line mode the host sends a few command lines to prime the board's receive queue, then sends a new line each time it receives a response from a processed line.
-More on the details later.

-g2core 100 builds also support character mode (byte streaming) which is deprecated and will be removed at a later time.

 ### Control and Data Channels

 A **command** is a single line of text sent from the host to the board.
 A command can be either **data** or **control**.